wp-plugins/miniorange-login-openid/readme.txt

 *First version of plugin.

 == Upgrade Notice ==

+= 3.0.3 =
+* added more apps to login and share widgets.
+More theme options to select for social icons.

 = 3.0.2 =
 * added login with facebook, linkedin.
 Added new social sharing widget.